relmoo1220/lgtm-stack/README.md

 We are using the `prometheusremotewrite` exporter to send metrics over to our Mimir service through `HTTP` endpoint of `http://mimir:9009/api/v1/push`.

+We use the `prometheusremotewrite` exporter because Grafana Mimir is compatible with Prometheus's remote write protocol, which allows it to ingest time series data directly from Prometheus or any compatible source — like the OpenTelemetry Collector.

+This setup enables the Collector to forward metrics in Prometheus remote write format to Mimir over HTTP.

 ### Service

 Finally, we defined the full service graph for the OpenTelemetry collector.